sdhanemkula/aws-documentation/aws_services/networking/vpc_endpoints.md

 * Can't be tranferred from one service or vpc to another

 ## usage
-* VPC endpoints will be created by ETS team (NOT Developers)
+* VPC endpoints should be created by security/networking team (NOT Developers)
-* A VPC endpoint policies will be created by the ETS team but only providing access/deny at a generic account level.
-It is assumed resource level restrictions (e.g. QueueA should be done using resource policies)

 ## Relevant Links